 DUI education and prevention is crucial.
-Every day people die from injuries sustained in an auto accident caused by an intoxicated driver who has gotten behind the wheel of a vehicle.
+Every day people die from injuries sustained in an auto accident caused by an intoxicated driver who got behind the wheel of a vehicle.
 It is a serious problem that can affect every person regardless of whether they drive, are a passenger, or are a pedestrian.
-Steps are being taken to prevent drivers from taking to the road when they have been drinking, and yet accidents continue to happen.
+People and governments take steps to prevent drivers from taking to the road when they have been drinking, and yet accidents continue to happen.
 For this reason, it is crucial that efforts to prevent drunk driving continue.
 One of the ways to do this is through continued DUI education of adults and teens about alcohol and how it affects their actions, driving ability, and minds.

-Often, people feel that they are safe to drive if they just have a “buzz” and are not blatantly drunk.
+Often, people feel that they are safe to drive if they just have a “buzz”.
 People may feel a buzz after one or two drinks and then take to the road.
 Recent ad campaigns have stressed that even buzzed driving is drunk driving and can result in an accident.
 This is because alcohol, even in small amounts, still negatively affects one’s judgment and reactions.

 The first step of DUI education is prevention.
 Friends can help prevent friends from driving by establishing a designated driver on nights out.
 If a person has traveled alone to a party, bar, etc., and exhibits signs of impairment, one can take the individual’s keys or driver’s license, call a taxi, or offer to drive the intoxicated person home.
 People responsible for serving alcohol may stop serving alcohol to an intoxicated person, serve water or other non-alcoholic drinks, and offer them food.